Arash-Barabadi/Teleoperated_Robot/Interface_Arduino_with_ROS2/readme.md

 ## __________________________________________________________________________
 # There is also a library for interfacing with ROS2.
 ### Using this library, the Arduino can send/receive messages to the PC.
 These messages are converted to topics on the PC side.
+### Arduino can Publish/subscribe data, similar to a ROS2 node.
+Actually, Arduino acts like the ROS2 hardware node.
+## Create an Arudino library for communicating with ROS2 system.